learn-co-students/sinatra-fwitter-5-sessions-web-100817/README.md

 Awesome!
 We've now used a session to create a different user experience for people who are logged in or not!

-<a href='https://learn.co/lessons/sinatra-fwitter-5-sessions' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-fwitter-5-sessions' title='Sinatra Fwitter 5 -  Sessions'>Sinatra Fwitter 5 -  Sessions</a> on Learn.co and start learning to code for free.</p>